svgling Manual

 RowByRow(*examples)

 distance_to_daughter: The distance between rows in ems – that is, distance from the bottom of one row to the top of another.
 Values less than about 0.5 are not recommended and will usually result in rendering oddities.
-Note that line starts are 0.2ems below a node label, so 0.2 will give completely horizontal lines (not 0.0).
+Default is 2.

 examples = list()